Saint Cecilia (Stefano Maderno): Physical description

 Saint Cecila underneath the high altar in Santa Cecilia in Trastevere.

 The sculpture occupies a central position at the high altar in the nave of Santa Cecilia in Trastevere and serves as the focal point of the church’s lower register.
 Contrasting with its ornate black marble niche, the white marble figure is depicted lying on her right side with her head turned away from the viewer.
 The Pentelic marble statue is slightly smaller than life-size, measuring 131 cm (52 in) in length.
 Cecilia is clothed in a simple dress with her head wrapped in a turban.
 The drapery, tucked between her legs, reveals the contours of her body beneath the thin fabric.
 Her hands rest in front of her legs, with the index finger extending just beyond the marble slab into the space of the viewer.

 Iconography

 Several details in the sculpture allude to Cecilia’s martyrdom and sanctity.
 Three cuts are visible on the neck, referring to the traditional account in which the executioner struck her three times, leaving her alive for three days before she succumbed to her wounds.
 Anna Lo Bianco notes that the three outstretched fingers on Cecilia's right hand may symbolize these three days of agony.
-Her incorruptable body lies in a peaceful, sleep-like pose, which art historian Tobias Kämpf interprets as an allusion to Christ in limbo, a state that also lasted three days.
+Her incorruptible body lies in a peaceful, sleep-like pose, which art historian Tobias Kämpf interprets as an allusion to Christ in limbo, a state that also lasted three days.
 Just as Christ awaited his resurrection, so too does Cecilia's body remains intact as she awaits the Second Coming, when her soul and body would be reunited, as depicted in the apse mosaic above.